joshruby/Udemy-2020-Web-Dev-Bootcamp/Course Notes/Course Notes.md

 ### Divs

 `Div` elements are used to create divisions within HTML files (i.e. groups of other elements) so that they can later be styled together using CSS.
 No styling is applied to divs by default.

+### Spans

+Spans, like divs, are used to group elements or sections of a single element so that they can be styled togther in CSS.
+By default, unlike divs, spans are "inline" elements rather than "block" elements ([more on this in the CSS section here)](#the-display-property).
+For example, a `<span>` can be used to style a selection of words in a paragaph without splitting the paragaph element up into different blocks.

 ## CSS